-When you’re retired you have a lot of time to spend on hobbies, new interests and socializing with friends and family.
+When you’re retired, you have a lot of time to spend on hobbies, new interests, and socializing with friends and family.
 But not everyone is retired and has time to socialize during weekdays.
-Perhaps you’re looking for a way to make new friends in retirement who are in the same boat and you might wonder, how do I meet other retirees?
+Perhaps you’re looking for a way to make new friends in retirement who are in the same boat, and you might wonder, how do I meet other retirees?
 Well, no need to look further.
 I’ve got you covered.
-I share 16 ways on how to meet other retirees in this article.
+I share 16 ways how to meet other retirees in this article.
 So, continue reading.

 Just a heads up, this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Purchases you make through these links may earn us a small commission, at no extra cost to you.

 Enrolling in a class is a perfect way to have some fun and meet other retirees while learning something new.
 Keep learning, staying active, and socializing are the keys to healthy aging and happy retirement.

 You can join a fitness class designed for seniors at your local gym club.
 You can apply for an art class at your local community center or go back to college.
 In the US, there are special college programs for retirees that are sometimes even free of charge.
 Contact some colleges nearby and see what kind of programs they can offer you.

 Many retirees like to attend all sorts of classes because they want to learn something new, upgrade their skills, and are also looking to meet other people with the same interests.
 So the classroom is a great place for meeting other retirees.